 Dr. Jeffrey Krasnoff wanted to be a veterinarian since he was old enough to think.
 When he was in sixth grade he went to Cornell University for an interview to see what he could do to help him attend Cornell.
 At 13 years of age Cornell sent him to work on a dairy farm in Sharon Springs, New York.
 From the seventh grade on he worked with animals during all his school vacations.
 Dr. Krasnoff is a survivor, a week before he was to start veterinary school he was diagnosed with Hodgkins Disease and had to wait a year to start vet school.
 Nothing was going to stop him from fulfilling his dream of becoming a veterinarian.
 Dr. Krasnoff graduated in1976 from Cornell University with a Bachelor of Science.
 In 1977 he went on to the University of Connecticut where he completed his Masters of Science in Reproductive Physiology.
 After attaining his Masters degree, Dr. Krasnoff returned to Cornell University where he graduated in1982 with a Doctor of Veterinary Medicine.
 Dr. Krasnoff has special interests in birds and exotic animals.
 He has written articles for the exotic veterinary journals and has given numerous lectures on the subject.
 In 1997 the Long Island Veterinary Medical Association awarded the doctor a Certificate of Achievement for discovering the link between canine mange and the wild fox on Long Island.
 Dr. Krasnoff was instrumental in bringing “The Kras avian band cutter” to market world wide.
 Dr. Krasnoff loves all aspects of veterinary medicine especially surgery, diagnostics and reproduction.
 He has dedicated his life to being a hard working, honest, compassionate veterinarian.
-When not working, he spends his spare time with his wife Amy and three children: Jordan, Jamie and Shelby.
-Dr. Krasnoff has a Maltese named Tilly, a Morky named Olive and two cats, Lassie and Hello Kitty.
-On his days off you can find him on his horse farm on the North Fork of Long Island.
+When not working, he spends his spare time with his wife Amy and three children: Jordan, Jamie and Shelby, and his grandson, Marley.
+Dr. Krasnoff has a Morkie (Maltese/yorkie mix) named Olive.
+On his days off you can find him on his horse and alpaca farm on the North Fork of Long Island.

 Dr. Laurann Webb graduated from Ross University School of Veterinary Medicine in 1997 and has been practicing for over 10 years.
 Dr Webb enjoys surgery, internal medicine and working with clients to achieve reasonable compassionate goals for their pets.
 Prior to graduating veterinary school, Laurann grew up locally in Manhasset and received her Bachelor of Science Degree from the College of Mount Saint Vincent in Riverdale, NY.
 Her early interests in the veterinary field prompted her to work as a veterinary assistant and while attending college she spent time working at the Bronx Zoo.
 Her work experience and love for animals is what paved the path for applying to Veterinary School.
 Currently, Dr. Webb works part-time while her and her husband, Graham, raise their two young girls.
 Laurann, Graham, Grace and Ava share a love for the outdoors, hiking and traveling in their spare time.